aelkz/flask-sqlite-demo/README.md

 # flask-sqlite-demo
-A simple Flask web app with raw SQLite3
+A Flask Web App that includes :
+- Bootstrap
+- raw sqlite queries
+- my own pagination
+- some other smaller stuff

 # Installation
 - clone this repo